The Bell Tower Ringers

 In Western Australia there are eight peals of tower bells, plus two mini rings.
 All ringers are warmly welcomed to join the ringing at all towers.

 Ringing in Australia is overseen by the Australian and New Zealand Association of Bellringers (ANZAB) which all ringers are encouraged to join.
-Each year ANZAB holds a national festival in a different Australian state or part of New Zealand.
+Each year ANZAB holds a festival in a different Australian state or New Zealand island.
 The festival schedule is full of ringing and social events and is always well attended.
 Western Australia will be hosting the festival in 2023 and the Bell Tower Ringers will take a central role.
 See the calendar for more information.

 ANZAB members receive the quarterly newsletter Ringing Towers.